lhamoudi/voice-javascript-sdk-quickstart-node/README.md

 # Customizations to the Twilio Voice JavaScript SDK Quickstart for Node.js

-Below is the *original* README.md file from the [Twilio Voice JavaScript SDK Quickstart for Node.js repository](https://github.com/TwilioDevEd/voice-javascript-sdk-quickstart-node).
-This repo is a customization to support the following added features:
+This repo is a customization of [Twilio Voice JavaScript SDK Quickstart for Node.js](https://github.com/TwilioDevEd/voice-javascript-sdk-quickstart-node) to support the following added features:

 * Region Selection
 * Join/Leave Voice Queue